Expressing possibility, ability, permission, advice, and obligation in English

 Forming Statements Using Helping Verbs

-Here are the simplest formulas and examples:
+Here are present tense patterns and some examples:

 There are three forms: simple, simple progressive, and compound